malise5/job-company-Api/README.md

-Here’s the full README for your Job Company API, including the additional endpoint for reviews:
+Here is an updated README incorporating the PostgreSQL and pgAdmin Docker setup from the screenshot.

 ---

 # Job Company API

-A robust RESTful API designed to manage job listings, companies, applications, and reviews.
-Built with Java and Spring Boot, this API provides a structured approach to job posting, company data management, and application tracking.
+A comprehensive RESTful API for managing job listings, companies, applications, and reviews.
+Built with Java and Spring Boot, this API serves as a back-end solution for job management systems.

 ## Table of Contents